What is an EUDR due diligence statement? (Updated Dec 2025)

 What is a due diligence statement under the EUDR?

-The Due Diligence Statement (DDS) is the formal declaration every operator or trader must file under the EU Deforestation Regulation (EUDR) before placing, making available or exporting regulated goods on the EU market.
+The Due Diligence Statement (DDS) is the formal declaration operators or traders must file under the EU Deforestation Regulation (EUDR) before placing, making available or exporting regulated goods on the EU market.
 It is the official proof point that all required checks have been completed and that the company stands behind its compliance.

 By submitting a DDS, a company confirms that: